Olivina/qemu-6.828-update/README.rst

 cannot compile successfully in many nowadays Linux Distributions.

 So I extracted the 6.828 patch from the original version and patched then into the newest qemu release.
-Patched features include printing register info when TripleFault occurs and qemu monitor's printing pagetable.
-Tested in openSUSE Leap 15.3.
+The patched feature is printing page table info.
+It has some problems when the TripleFault occurs so the qemu monitor does not print register info.
+You may print it manually.

-BUT!!!
-7.0 has a fatal bug: it cannot use cpus!!
+NOTE!!!
+7.0 has a fatal bug: it cannot use multiple CPUS!!
-Please use stable 6.1 version.
+Please use stable 6.1 version instead.

 Introduction
 ============